 Q: Where do you get your vinyl/cassettes/flexis/box sets manufactured?

-A: All of our vinyl and flexis are manufactured by the good people at Pirates Press.
+A: Most of our vinyl and flexis are manufactured by the good people at Pirates Press.
 They are swell, and we highly recommend them.
-Our cassettes are manufactured by the equally fine people of National Audio Company.
-Our wooden box sets are custom built by this total asshole named Zach Petersen at Deep Wood Workshop.
-Just kidding, Zach is awesome.
+Most of our cassettes are manufactured by National Audio Company.
+Our wooden box sets are custom built by Zach Petersen at Deep Wood Workshop.

 Q: Where did you get your label name?